krofax/Push-Notification-using-Nodejs/README.md

-# Node SMS Text App
+# Push Notification with Node and Pusher

-Node.js app that uses Nexmo to send SMS text messages
+Example using Node.js and service workers to send and show push notifications

 ### Version
 1.0.0